 Captain Scott over many years has done everything and every job on the Cuan Law except Chef.
 We owe him a huge dept of gratitude as he has been the foundation stone of the crew.
 He has trained up dozens of our crew over the years.
 Scott started off as steward on board and then, after getting his Divemaster rating, he led many dives in addition to his work as steward.
 Scott still loves to dive and will certainly do some dives with you whilst on board.
 He then moved on to Engineer as he had always had a great interest in, and aptitude for, the ship's machinery and equipment.
 He has fixed numerous problems, installed much new equipment and machinery and done many upgrades.
 He still likes to mess around below decks playing with machines!
 After a few years as Engineer and then First Mate, we promoted him to Captain and added the job later of Captain Trainer.
-Scott has done many, many charters as Captain, has as much knowledge as Owner Duncan, and really understands "The Cuan Law Way".
+Scott has done many, many charters as Captain, has as much knowledge as Trimarine’s founder Duncan, and really understands "The Cuan Law Way".
 He has a great sense of humor and is very fun-loving, and he runs a well organized and motivated team.
-A few years ago he married our then Chef, Kellie, whom many of our past guests will remember and future guests will get to meet as she is now back on board.
+Years ago he married our then Chef, Kellie, whom many of our past guests will remember and future guests might get to meet as she and Scott continue to fill in as relief crew.
 Scott’s sister, Kim, is our Operations Manager.

 A few years after graduating from college when she decided to take some time to start traveling Kim first joined Trimarine the same year that Cuan Law was completed - 1988!
 She worked on board Lammer Law initially as stewardess and then worked on Cuan Law as relief chef on and off for several years interspersed with some great trips including 3 years in Japan, before making the BVI her permanent home in 1994.
 Her BVI adventures include working with small businesses, building a vacation villa and running the guest house style villa Annie & Duncan Muirhead owned, Serendipity House, until its sale in 2014.
 Her move to the Trimarine office in 2000 started off as a part time thing, but as time has passed and most recently with the impact of Hurricanes Irma and Maria in September 2017 Kim has taken on more responsibility.
 It is most likely that you’ll reach her when you email or call us!